jeremyikwuje/monierate-website/src/blog/what-is-an-automated-teller-machine-atm-and-how-it-works-in-nigeria.md

 Your card PIN serves as an authorisation for this transfer.
 Once you input this code, your account is immediately debited and the receiver quickly receives the funds.

 #### Airtime Purchase
-ATMs also facilitate airtime purchase or top-ups as they are otherwise called.
-This very simple process involves inputing your phone number, airtime amount, and PIN.
+ATMs also facilitate airtime purchases or top-ups as they are otherwise called.
+This very simple process involves inputting your phone number, airtime amount, and PIN.
 The system automatically detects the service provider associated with the phone number and makes an airtime credit.

 #### Account Creation:
-Remember we said that ATMs these days do a lot more than processing withdrawals.
+Remember we said that ATMs these days do a lot more than process withdrawals.
 Well, it is possible to create a bank account using an ATM.

-The entire account registration process happens on the ATM.
+The entire account registration process happens at the ATM.
 And in case you’re in doubt, the account you create is valid and recognized.

 An account number is generated within hours of registration.
 This is sent alongside other important details to the phone contact you input while registering.
 In many cases of creating a new account using an ATM, you will be required to make further registration.